Zack Short Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.
+- The White Sox pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.84).
+- The White Sox have a 4.95 team ERA that ranks 26th across all league pitching staffs.

-- White Sox pitchers combine to give up the second-most home runs in baseball (74 total, 1.4 per game).
+- The White Sox surrender the second-most home runs in baseball (84 total, 1.4 per game).

-- Cease (3-3) gets the starting nod for the White Sox in his 12th start of the season.
-He's put together a 4.60 ERA in 58 2/3 innings pitched, with 60 strikeouts.
+- His last time out came on Thursday, May 18 against the Cleveland Guardians, when the righty tossed six innings, surrendering two earned runs while allowing six hits.

-- The right-hander's last appearance was on Tuesday against the Cleveland Guardians, when he tossed six innings, surrendering two earned runs while giving up five hits.
+- The 32-year-old has a 4.56 ERA and 7.6 strikeouts per nine innings across nine games this season, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.